 The core areas are particularly important for doing a great job as a product manager or product owner.
 You should hence strive to become knowledgeable in all of them.
 The supporting areas are also important for your work, especially when you manage commercial products, but generally not as crucial.

 If the framework with its knowledge areas feels overwhelming, then don’t worry: Product management is a complex and demanding discipline that is not easy to master.
-It takes time and effort to become a competent product manager or product owner.
-The good news is that you can use the framework to spot gaps in your skill set so you can address them, for instance, by taking my product management test, which is based on the framework.
+It takes time and effort to become a competent product professional.
+The good news is that you can use the framework to spot gaps in your skill set so you can address them.

 The Core Knowledge Areas